Shahrukh Khan Dances With Dwayne Bravo For ‘Lungi Dance'

 This is how we do things in 🇹🇹 after we beat ppl..we rent a boat 🚣 an have a nice time Lickssss when they come Trinidad 🇹🇹 😂😂 @tkriders Champion squad always fun to have our boss around @iamsrk 🔥🔥 @realorlandooctave u have the biggest song in the country bro #Champion #LandOfChampions

 The team Trinbago Knight Riders has many West Indian cricket players.
-Shahrukh owns the Kolkata Knight Riders that plays in the Indian Premier League (IPL).
+Shahrukh also owns the Kolkata Knight Riders that plays in the Indian Premier League (IPL).

 Shahrukh, who has never shied away from openly showing his enthusiasm for sports, has been voicing out for his team's victory.
 Ever since the championship tournament in the Caribbean Islands started, he has been actively into it.
 There were a few more videos that showed him making moves with cheerleaders and happily getting clicked with cricketers like Chris Gayle.